ocbn/ocbn.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc scholar working with Prof. Kristin Persson to study battery materials using machine learning techniques.
+I am currently a postdoc scholar at LBNL working with Prof. Kristin Persson to study battery electrolytes using machine learning techniques.

-I obtained my Ph.D. in *Solid Mechanics* from the University of Minnesota.
+I obtained my Ph.D. in *Solid Mechanics* from the Department of Aerospace Engineering and Mechanics at the University of Minnesota.
-Supervised by Prof. Ellad Tadmor, I use mathematical modeling, data analytics, machine learning, and first-principles and empirical molecular simulations to study 2D materials and heterostructures (e.g. graphene and MoS2).
-In particular, I developed both physics-based and machine learning interatomic potentials for 2D materials.
+Supervised by Prof. Ellad Tadmor, I worked on developing both physics-based and machine learning interatomic potentials for 2D materials (e.g. graphene and MoS2) and applied them to study the structural, mechanical, and thermal properties of 2D materials.

 # Contact
-107 Akerman Hall, 110 Union St. SE,
-Minneapolis, MN, 55455
+Lawrence Berkeley National Laboratory\\
+1 Cyclotron Road Mailstop 033-0142F\\
+Berkeley, CA 94720

-Tel: 612-625-1047
+Tel: 510-486-7218

-Email: wenxx151(at)umn.edu
+Email: mjwen@lbl.gov